 Become a Member

 Email completed application to: email@example.com

 Linda Hanifin Bonner, Executive Operations Manager

 P.O.
 Box 1924

-Applications for membership are submitted in writing on the form approved by the Board of Directors; and sent to the Council’s Operations Manager.
-The application includes a statement, which must be signed, that the applicant will abide by the approved WDBC Bylaws and Antitrust Compliance Policy and all other policy documents of the Council.
+All membership applications are approved by the WDBC Board of Directors.
+The application includes a signed statement that the applicant will abide by the WDBC Bylaws and Antitrust Compliance Policy and all other policy documents of the Council.